fawohlsc/azure-policy-testing/README.md

 ![Complex management group hierarchy](./docs/azure-management-groups.png)

 An idea would be to create an Azure subscription for testing per leaf management group, so referring to the example management group hierarchy: Management, Connectivity, Identity, Corp and Online.
 For each of this subscriptions you would run a set of tests.
 The tests are encapsulated in dedicated PowerShell modules per policy, so you could reuse them across subscriptions.
-While this certainly improves test coverage, it also increases a lot the test duration and complexity.
+While this certainly improves test coverage by also considering policy layering (See: [Layering policy definitions
+](https://docs.microsoft.com/en-us/azure/governance/policy/concepts/effects#layering-policy-definitions)), it also increases the test duration and complexity a lot.
 If you are just interested in validating the logic of a single policy, scaling the approach towards a complex management group hierarchy might be overkill.